zranger1/hubitatpixelblazedriver/README.md

 In future versions, I plan to add child devices that can interact with particular patterns, i.e. breaking the strips into multiple zones and having each zone track the color of the nearest Hub bulb.
-Or silly things like picking up sunset colors from a webcam in , or set the initial state of those cellular automata depending on where people are standing in the room...
+Or silly things like picking up sunset colors from a webcam, or set the initial state of your cellular automata depending on where people are standing in the room...

 # To Use
 ---------